praveek/launch.en/help/extension-dev/third-party-libraries.md

 To address these concerns, you can choose to include the vendor library as a separate file within your extension.
 The extension can then be configured so that the file is hosted alongside the main Platform Launch library.
 At runtime, the extension loads the vendor library from the same sever that delivered the main library to the website.

-{% alert info, Important %}
+>[!IMPORTANT]
+>
-In some cases, the vendor library may load additional code from third-party servers, as is the case with the Pinterest vendor library.
+>In some cases, the vendor library may load additional code from third-party servers, as is the case with the Pinterest vendor library.
 In these cases, bundling the vendor library with your extension might not fully alleviate all risk-related concerns.
-{% endalert %}

 To implement this, you must first download the vendor library onto your machine.
 In the case of Pinterest, the vendor library is found at [https://s.pinimg.com/ct/core.js](https://s.pinimg.com/ct/core.js).
 Once you have downloaded the file, you must place it within your extension project.
 In the example below, the file is named `pinterest.js` and is located within a `vendor` folder in the project directory.